ChrisBrooksbank/autoCardboard/README.md

 # autoCardboard
-enables developers to develop bots to play boardgames.
+enables developers to develop bots to play supported boardgames.

-Developers can write logic which plays turns on any supported board game. ( Currently Pandemic and For Sale )

 > For Sale is a quick, fun game nominally about buying and selling real estate.
 During the game's two distinct phases, players first bid for several buildings then, after all buildings have been bought, sell the buildings for the greatest profit possible.
 [ForSale rules](https://www.ultraboardgames.com/for-sale/game-rules.php )